-WHEREAS, pursuant to Section 30916(c)(1) of the Code, the Authority has approved a new toll schedule, effective as of January 1, 2019, that includes a one dollar (\$1.00) toll increase; and
+WHEREAS, pursuant to Section 30916(c)(1) of the Code, the Authority has approved toll schedules, that effectuate the toll increases approved pursuant to Regional Measure 3; and

 WHEREAS, on July 5, 2018, several plaintiffs filed suit against the Authority and the State Legislature in the Superior Court of the County of San Francisco in an action, entitled Howard Jarvis Taxpayers Assn., Et al. v.
 The Bay Area Toll Authority, Et al., No. CGC-18-567860 (Cal.
 Super.
 Ct. filed July 5, 2018) (the "Validation Action"), seeking declaratory relief and invalidation of Senate Bill 595 and Regional Measure 3; and